-- o Record of interviews with adult children and ex-partners - o Health and safety report, including any pet questionnaires - o Safe caring report
+- Feedback of any medical reports (applicants only); - Details of enhanced DBS checks for all household members over 16; - Details of agency checks; - Record of interviews with referees; - Record of interviews with adult children and ex-partners; - Health and safety report, including any pet questionnaires; and - Safer caring report.

-Child's Social Worker must complete:
+The Child's Social Worker must complete and present:

-• Child profile on the child
+• The profile on the child's needs

-The child's social worker and assessing social worker must both attend the Panel meeting when the report is considered.
+The child's Social Worker and assessing Social Worker must both attend the Panel meeting when the report is considered.